President's Institutional Fellowship (Full Tuition Waiver)

 - Integrity - Demonstrate behavior that reflects “Honesty”, “Compassion”, “equanimity” and “Appreciation for Differences”.

 - Academic Achievement – Candidates should be in satisfactory academic standing.
 Minimum GPA requirement to meet the eligibility.

 - During the first two weeks of the Spring Semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress and fellowship work performance.
 Recipients may be disqualified for the fellowship if the eligibility and fellowship criteria are no longer met.

 Other Important Terms and Conditions:

 - This fellowship is non-transferable and may not be delayed or postponed.

-- This fellowship cannot be awarded in conjunction with the Dean’s Fellowship, Campus Life Fellowship, Buddha’s Light Fellowship, Lotus Scholarship, IBEF Scholarship, or UWest Scholarship.
-A student must return the fellowship fund if other scholarship money is received.
+- This fellowship cannot be awarded in conjunction with Dean’s Fellowship, IBEF, UWest Scholarship, Buddha’s Light Fellowship, or Lotus Scholarships.
+Student must return the fellowship fund if other scholarship money is received.

 - A fellowship recipient may become disqualified after the award is made if his or her enrollment status changes during the term of award in which case the student must return the fellowship fund received.

 - Should an award be declined or returned, the Financial Aid Committee may apply that award to another applicant.